durability-labs/archivist-docs/learn/run.md

 #### Docker network

-When we are running Codex using Docker with default [bridge network](https://docs.docker.com/engine/network/drivers/bridge/), it will create a double NAT
+When we are running Codex using Docker with default [bridge network](https://docs.docker.com/engine/network/drivers/bridge/), it will create a double NAT:
  - One on the Docker side
  - Second on your Internet router

 If your Internet router does not support [Full Cone NAT](https://learningnetwork.cisco.com/s/question/0D56e0000CWxJ9sCQF/lets-explain-in-details-full-cone-nat-restricted-cone-nat-and-symmetric-nat-terminologies-vs-cisco-nat-terminologies), you might have an issue and peer discovery and data transport will not work or might work unexpected.

-In that case, we should consider to
+In that case, we should consider the following solutions:
 - Use [host network](https://docs.docker.com/engine/network/drivers/host/) which is supported only in Linux
 - Run [Using binary](#using-binary)
 - Use VM/VPS in the Cloud to run Docker with bridge or host network